tajamulkhann/Machine-Learning-Projects/Unsupervised Learning Projects/README.md

 | 28 | [AI Image Embedding Clustering and Visual Search](AI%20Image%20Embedding%20Clustering%20and%20Visual%20Search/) | Embedding clustering and retrieval | New |
 | 29 | [Product Catalog Similarity Recommender](Product%20Catalog%20Similarity%20Recommender/) | Content recommendation | New |
 | 30 | [Social Network Community Detection](Social%20Network%20Community%20Detection/) | Graph community detection | New |

-## Portfolio standards

-- No prediction target is used during unsupervised model fitting
-- Internal metrics are paired with stability and interpretation checks
-- Synthetic labels, when present, are reserved for retrospective diagnostics
-- Demo datasets and results are explicitly labelled
-- Paths are portable, seeds are reproducible, and notebook outputs are committed
-- Recommendations and anomaly flags are framed as decision-support signals, not ground truth

-## Audit trail

-The keep/refurbish rationale for the original five projects is recorded in [AUDIT.md](AUDIT.md).

 ## Author